Kathleen Mavourneen (1906 film)

 Kathleen Mavourneen is a 1906 silent short film by Edwin S. Porter, produced and distributed by Edison Manufacturing Company.
 It is based on the song “Kathleen Mavourneen” by Annie Crawford and Frederick Williams Nichols Crouch, which inspired the play by Dion Boucicault.

 Plot

-Captain Clearfield, a wealthy Irish landlord and head of a gang of outlaws, assaults Kathleen with the help of an accomplice, but her fiancé Terence O'More arrives in time to break up the attack.
+Captain Clearfield, a wealthy Irish landlord and head of a gang of outlaws, assaults Kathleen with the help of an accomplice, but her fiancé, Terence O'More, arrives in time to break up the attack.
 Clearfield then tries to get his way by intimidating Kathleen and her father, but again help arrives in time.

 Clearfield and his accomplice then decide to abduct her and burn down their cottage.
-Terence manages to discover the gangsters' den where she is kept captive and rescues her.
-The whole village celebrates and Kathleen and Terence get married.
+Terence manages to discover the criminals' den where Kathleen is being kept captive and rescues her.
+The whole village celebrates, as Kathleen and Terence get married.

 Analysis

 The film is composed of 18 shots.
 All shots are wide shots with a static camera (except a slight pan in shot 1).
 Most of the shots are filmed on location and only one stage set is used to show the bandits' hideout.
 The film gives a feeling of authenticity thanks to on location filming and the inclusion of details such as the peasants stopping their work to pray when they hear the church bells ringing the angelus, a scene which seems inspired by Jean-François Millet's 1859 painting, The Angelus.
 The fim includes a chase scene which uses five shots with efficient continuity editing.